apache/directory-fortress-core/README-QUICKSTART.txt

 >BUILD SUCCESSFUL

-Note 1: After this step completes, OpenLDAP will be installed, configured and loaded with fortress bootstrap config.
+Note 1: After this step completes, Symas OpenLDAP will be installed, configured and loaded with fortress bootstrap config.
 This step also runs provisioning scripts which may be tailored according to requirements.
 Check out the xml load scripts in FORTRESS_HOME/ldap/setup folder.